slowernews/hamster-system/README.md

 - main folders: **PROJECT STATUS**

-        Inside your top folder there are 3 folders where you store all your projects:
+        Inside your top folder there are 3 folders:

         INBOX (folder to put new documents until deciding what to do with them).
         CURRENT (folder to store your active projects).